 Looking to switch up your strength training?
 These five best kettlebell exercises for runners will work multiple muscle groups, all with a single piece of equipment.

-Kettlebells are one of the most versatile pieces of equipment you can have in your home gym.
-You can use them for core work, leg work, and even upper body work.
+Kettlebells are one of the most versatile pieces of equipment you can have in your home or garage gym.
+You can use them for core, leg, and upper body work.
 As a runner, it’s important to work all those areas to build strength and stability throughout your body.
 Strength training with kettlebells, whether at home or in the gym, can help prevent the likelihood of injury.

 Don’t own any kettlebells and want to add one to your home gym?
 (Affiliate link ahead.)
 Visit ProSource and use the code